 To ensure current and complete survival data is available at the time of database locks, updated survival status may be requested during the course of the study by the Sponsor.
-For example, these additional time points may be requested prior to; an eDMC safety review, efficacy interim analysis, and/or final analysis.
-Upon Sponsor notification, all subjects who do not/will not have a scheduled study visit or study contact during the Sponsor defined time period will be contacted for their survival status.
+For example, updated survival status may be requested prior to but not limited to an external Data Monitoring Committee (eDMC) review, interim and/or final analysis.
+Upon Sponsor notification, all participants who do not/will not have a scheduled study visit or study contact during the Sponsor defined time period will be contacted for their survival status (excluding participants that have a previously recorded death event in the collection tool).